Energy Market

 Would be overtaken

-"E.ON in advanced talks to buy OVO, combining 5.6m E.ON Next customers with OVO's 4m to create a 9.6m-customer supplier with roughly 28% of the GB market - larger than Octopus or British Gas."
+"E.ON in advanced talks to buy OVO.
+Combined, 5.6m E.ON Next and OVO's 4m create a 9.6m supplier with ~28% of GB - larger than Octopus or British Gas."

 - Sky News, 25 April 2026